leodatagit/fb_ads_marketing_analytics/README.md

 #Step by step procedure

 1. Importing libraries
-2. Exploring the datas
+2. Exploring the data
 3. Identifying problems in the dataset
 4. Fixing our dataset
 5. Transforming some variables
 6. EDA (Exploratory Data Analysis)
-7. Interpret the data and give suggestions
+7. Interpret the data and provide suggestions

 #Optimization suggestions (conclusion)